The resources you want depend to a certain extent on who you are, but there is no hard and fast rule, so browse the whole section.

 At some point you may need to delve deeper and look at recently published papers.
 The main places to find further information are listed on the DIY page.

-LDA recognises the increasing importance of the Internet for the education and support of patients.
+LDA recognises the increasing importance of the Internet for the education and support of patients but it is important to be careful about what you read.